7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 #### Improving Reuse Performance

-When using reuse the cost of inspecting the docker system can be avoided using memoization roots.
+When utilizing reuse, the performance cost of inspecting the Docker system can be avoided using memoization roots.
 For example, in this integration test the container resource is not reconstructed for each test.
-As the resource is not reconstructed there is no repeated inspection of the docker system.
+Because the resource is not reconstructed there is no repeated inspection of the Docker system.

 ```scala mdoc:silent
 class NoReuseByMemoizationExampleTest extends DistageSpecScalatest[IO] {